 A negative body image can alter the way children think about food.
 Instead of viewing food as nourishing and enjoyable, they may start looking at foods as good or bad, restricting certain foods or feeling guilty about eating certain foods.
 These behaviors can be harmful in the short and long term and will likely follow them into adulthood.
 Extreme views about eating and avoiding foods unnecessarily is damaging to mental health and may also lead to less-than-optimal health and nutrition.

-Lower the risk of disordered eating
+It lowers the risk of disordered eating in kids

 There are many influences that impact our children’s body image, and most of them are at least somewhat out of our control, such as media messaging and social media.
 Oftentimes, the unattainable and unrealistic body ideals presented on these ever-present platforms make young children and teens feel worse about their own bodies.

-Support a positive body image
+It helps support a positive body image

 While we all probably wish we could just protect our babies from the negatives of social media or other people’s unsolicited comments, that’s just not possible.
 Instead, think about what you can control.
 For the most part, you can choose what happens in your own home and how you talk about health and body size within your family.
-Here are a few more ways to model positive body image for your children.

 Address your own body image issues